Freiburg Vision Test ‘FrACT’

 2. The length of the blue ruler line on the Settings screen (no need for a ruler with the plastic-card approach).
 This allows the program to calculate the screen resolution (pixels per mm).
 Don’t change the zoom level of your browser or the operating system after calibration, obviously.

 The above two settings together allow the program to calculate the correct visual angle of the optotypes.
 Usually, the pixel size limits the maximal acuity, and can be a severe limit for near vision assessment.
-Thus, on the bottom right “→max possible decimal acuity” resp. “→min possible LogMAR” shows what can be reached, assuming minimal gap/stroke size is 1 pixel.
-Actually, minimal gap/stroke size can be 0.5 through antialiasing, thus better acuities may result.
+Thus, on the bottom right “→best possible acuity” shows what can be reached, assuming a minimal stroke/gap size of 1 pixel.
+Actually, minimal stroke/gap size can be 0.5 through antialiasing, so better acuities may result.

 How to get rid of “Warning: Calibration…”